-Among other things, the CARES Act provides that lenders are prohibited from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
-In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions related to Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for Federal Single Family Loans through September 30, 2021.
+Among other things, the CARES Act prohibited lenders from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus could seek up to 360 days of payment forbearance.
+In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions related to Federal Single Family Loans; HUD/FHA and FHFA extended their foreclosure and eviction moratoriums for Federal Single Family Loans through September 30, 2021.
 Further, the U.S. Centers for Disease and Control (CDC) issued a new order on August 3, 2021 temporarily halting evictions in high-risk areas through October 31, 2021.
-As of June 30, 2021, mortgagors of approximately 2.58% of the principal amount of the Fund's loan portfolio are in forbearance.
+As of June 30, 2022, both moratoriums have expired and mortgagors of approximately 0.30% of the principal amount of the Fund's loan portfolio remain in forbearance.